xenses/nanotest-py/README.md

     python setup.py install

-See `pydoc nanotest` for details on use and how to write test scripts and `nanotest --help` for information on the runner/harness script.
+See `pydoc nanotest` for details on how to write test scripts and `nanotest --help` for information on how to run tests.

 For more information or to contact me, see the [module homepage](https://github.com/firepear/nanotest-py/)